 We do not just give our Guardian dogs or pups away.
 The cost of a Guardian Home dog/puppy requires a deposit of $500.00 regardless of the gender, color, or size of the puppy/ dog.
 When the Guardian puppy/dog has completed its breeding career for us, we will refund the entire deposit back to our Guardian Family as a way of saying “thank you” for participating in our Guardian Home Program.
 The guardian family also has the option of receiving one of their guardian dogs puppies (spayed or neutered) as a pet in lieu of the deposit refund.

-To be considered as a Guardian Home for one of our breeding dogs, we require that you live within 30 miles of our home (15 for males).
-We live right outside of Baltimore in Hanover, MD.
+To be considered as a Guardian Home for one of our breeding dogs, we require that you live within 30 miles of our home (15 for males) in Hanover, MD., and Milford, DE.

 Any “breeding related” medical costs for the Guardian Dog are the expense of Waltzing Matilda’s Labradoodles.
 Our Guardian Homes are responsible for routine maintenance and medical care just as they would if they had their own dog.